Christopher Manning

 Online videos!
 You can find complete videos for several NLP courses that I have (co-)taught online:

-In Autum 2022, I taught Linguistics 200: Foundations of Linguistic Theory.
+In Autum 2022 and 2024, I taught Linguistics 200: Foundations of Linguistic Theory.
 This is a class for Linguistics Ph.D. students, aimed at giving them a richer, broad appreciation of the development of linguistic thinking.

 In Fall 2016, I taught Linguistics 278: Programming for linguists (and any other digital humanities or text-oriented social science students who think it might be a good match), mainly using Jupyter notebooks.